Ramona's Cuisine

 • Place a pot with approximately 1 litre of water on medium to high heat.
 Add the salt and allow to boil.

-• Meanwhile, wash the potatoes thoroughly and place in the pot when water is almost at boiling point.
+• Meanwhile, wash the potatoes thoroughly and place them in the pot when the water is almost at boiling point.

 • Boil them for 5 min from boiling point.